clo3olb/chaostheory_task1/README.md

 ## Create(POST)

-Adds data to the database.
+Adds data to the database with specified key and value.

 ### Request